xbill82/luca-marchesini.com/README.md

 also available on [Dafont](http://www.dafont.com/fr/belta.font).

+I also wanted to have icons on the buttons.
+I believe that, when the pixels are available, it is better to enforce the interaction by using both text and icons in buttons.
+The text enforces the discoverability, since the first time you click on a button, you're likely to be interested in the consequence of your action *before* you click.
+The icon enforces user habits, because it makes the button easier to find without reading all the labels.
+Obviously, for the icons, I've choosen the awesome [FontAwesome](https://fortawesome.github.io/Font-Awesome/) iconic font.

 ### Marionette.js and the client-side MVC pattern
 There's no real point in using an MVC js library in a non-data-driven website like this one.
 Content is very simple and the user doesn't really interact with data.
 The separation of concerns proper to MVC patterns can be implemented server-side (in the way J2EE, Symfony and many other frameworks do) so, why bothering the client with a library like Marionette.js?